 🥇1.
 Norton 360 — Best Adware Removal Software in 2022

-Norton 360 is my favorite adware detection and removal tool.
+Norton 360 is my favorite adware detection and removal tool in 2022.
 During my tests, Norton flagged every single piece of adware I placed onto my Windows PC, MacBook, and Android phone — from deceptive pop-up ads to sophisticated browser hijackers.

-I also tested Norton’s anti-malware engine against other types of malware, and it identified and blocked all of the spyware and ransomware files on my test devices (even many ransomware files that other competitors failed to catch).
+Norton’s anti-malware engine also identified and blocked other types of malware on all my devices, including spyware and ransomware.
+It even caught many ransomware files that other competitors failed to detect.

-Norton 360 also has a wide range of other internet security features, including:
+Norton 360 has a wide range of other internet security features, including:

 - Anti-phishing protection.

 - Webcam protection.